Is Africa the cradle of humanity?

 So it seems that, yes, everything began in Africa, a continent still swimming in the genetic origins of all humanity.

-Explore the links below to learn even more about evolution and human origins.
+Explore the links on the next page to learn even more about evolution and human origins.

 Related HowStuffWorks Articles